Groping: Combatting groping

 In practice, women are the predominant targets for groping.
 To combat groping, street harassment, and Eve teasing of women in crowded public places, some countries have also designated women only spaces.
 For example, sex-segregated buses, women-only passenger cars, and compartments on trains have been introduced in Mexico, Japan, the Philippines, the UAE, and other countries to reduce such sexual harassment.

 Some places in Germany, Korea, and China have women's parking spaces, often for related safety issues.

+In India, safety measures are implemented in both dining and transportation sectors.
+Restaurants frequently designate separate 'family sections' to segregate women and families from general seating areas.
+Similarly, intercity bus booking platforms often identify the gender of passengers on seating charts and restrict male users from reserving seats adjacent to women.

+However, the enforcement of protective measures remains highly inconsistent, and safety risks persist in public spaces.
+Studies indicate that sexual harassment, including groping, remains prevalent on mass transit systems such as metro services and local trains despite segregation policies.

+Additionally, national crime data documents a high incidence of sexual offenses against minors in these environments, with reports showing a significant portion of abuse cases even in high-traffic public areas.

 Japan

 In Japan, a man who gropes women in public is called chikan (痴漢); and the term also describes the act itself.
 Crowded trains are a common place for groping and a 2001 survey conducted in two Tokyo high schools revealed that more than two thirds of female students had been groped while traveling on them.
 As part of the effort to combat the problem, some railway companies designate women-only passenger cars during rush hours.

 While the term is not defined in the Japanese legal system, vernacular usage of the word describes acts that violate several laws.
 Although crowded trains are the most frequent targets, another common setting is bicycle parking areas, where people bending over unlocking locks are targeted.
 Chikan is often featured in Japanese pornography.

 This issue affects men in a different way.
 Since Japan has a very high conviction rate (99% by some sources), innocent men may have difficulty proving their innocence in court.
 The film I Just Didn't Do It by Japanese film director Masayuki Suo, based on a true story, focuses on a male office worker acquitted of groping after a five-year legal battle.
-The criminal courts have traditionally been lenient in cases of groping and have only recently made efforts to combat the social problem with tougher sentences.